 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/480/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-Continuing the theme which was started in the article Analytical performance indicators.
+This is the continuation of a theme started in the article Analytical performance indicators.

 Here we will talk about average seasonal indices - analytical indicators of time series characterizing the seasonal fluctuations

-The seasonal fluctuations are annual, constantly repeating change of the studied phenomena.
-During the analysis of the annual dynamics, you obtain the quantitative characteristics, reflecting the nature of the changes of indicators by months of the annual cycle.
+The seasonal fluctuations are annual, constantly repeating changes of the studied phenomena.
+During the analysis of the annual dynamics, you obtain the quantitative characteristics, reflecting the nature of the indicators' changes by months of the annual cycle.

-Seasonal fluctuations are described by seasonal indices which are calculated as a ratio of the actual value of the indicator to some theoretical (predicted) level.
+Seasonal fluctuations are described by seasonal indices, which are calculated as a ratio of the indicator's actual value to some theoretical (predicted) level.

-Where i - the number of the seasonal cycle (years), j - the ordinal of the season (months).
+Where i - the number of the seasonal cycle (years), j - the season's ordinal (months).

 The obtained values are subject to random deviations.
 That's why these values are averaged out by years, so you get the average seasonal indices for each period of the annual cycle (months)

-Depending on the nature of the changes of the time series the formula can be calculated with different methods.
+Depending on the nature of the time series changes, you can calculate the formula with different methods.

 I'll review the easiest method - the method of simple averages.
-The method can be used for the time series where are no downward/upward tendencies or they are negligible.
+The method can be used for the time series with no or negligible downward/upward tendencies.
 In other words, the observed value fluctuates around a certain constant value.

 , average for each season j (months) for all n periods

 , an average for all periods (n) and seasons (m)